thehyve/cbioportal-staging/README.md

 * `cloud.aws.credentials.accessKey` and `cloud.aws.credentials.secretKey`: optional aws credentials for access to S3 bucket.
 Set these when aws credentials have not been configured on machine or if default aws credentials are different.
 Setting it here also improves performance of the S3 operations (probably because if these are not set, a slower trial and error route is chosen).
 * `etl.working.dir`: location of the working directory, that is the place where the app will save the study files retrieved from `scan.location` and also the generated staging files based on the study files.
 * `central.share.location`: location where the app will save the different files that generates, such as validation reports or logs.
+* `central.share.location.portal`: optional, for s3: path to `central.share.location` that is accessible by the browser.
+Usually, with this format: `https://s3.console.aws.amazon.com/s3/buckets/my_bucket/myreports_folder`.

 ### cBioPortal settings
 * `cbioportal.mode`: must be `local` or `docker`,  depending whether the app will run with a local cBioPortal or a dockerized cBioPortal.